 OH: Woman in 17B: “I’m thinking about setting up my own business.
 Ideas on an email address?"
 Traveling companion in 17C: "Just get a free one — that’s what I did.”

-your email – your brand Professional communication strategies these days include social, blog, chat, text and even phone.
+your email – your brand Professional communication strategies include social, blog, chat, text and even phone.
 But the one medium that underpins all the above is email.
 The strongest current in the broad river that makes up our digital connectivity — chit-chatting to the planet about family, job, interests and goals — email (alt. e-mail) sets the tone for our image, online and beyond.

-You don’t really need an ISP (Internet Service Provider) — alternatives are a dependable hangout offering free WiFi for your away from home office.
-But before settling for the ubiquitous web (or ISP) standard issue @gmail.com or @yahoo.com, consider how that dovetails with the image you’re projecting.
+sorry — that name’s taken You don’t really need an ISP (Internet Service Provider).
+Alternatives are a dependable hangout offering free WiFi for your away from home office courtesy of Google or Yahoo.

 claim your own domain When you invest $15 or so annually for a domain, you’ve staked a claim to your own unique identity.
 It’s your brand — whether it’s corporate, storefront or individual, you’ll be judged by appearance and content, only now it’s digital, manageable, customizable and permanent as long as the domain is maintained.